-- Do nothing: You may also make it known that you want nothing to be done with the situation right now.
-In situations where a victim indicates that they would not like the University to investigate or respond to the report of the incident the University will most often honor those wishes.
-There are however, some circumstances, when concerns about the safety of the University community are raised by the report.
-In those circumstances the University will investigate and respond as appropriate and possible without the cooperation of the person who made the initial report.
+Do nothing: Students may also make it known that they want nothing to be done with the situation right now.
+In those situations where students indicate that they would not like the University to investigate or respond to the report of the incident the University will most often honor those wishes.
+There are however, some circumstances, explained above, when concerns about the safety of the University community are raised by the report.
+In those circumstances the University will investigate and respond as appropriate without the cooperation of the student who made the initial report.